VincentMeilinger/master-thesis/README.md

 The research questions addressed in this thesis are:
 - How can Graph Learning methods be effectively used on the inherently heterogeneous public domain publication knowledge graphs to disambiguate author names?
-- Can relational learning methods be used on the knowledge graph to improve the performance of graph learning methods for entity resolution tasks?
+- Can Relational Learning methods be used on the knowledge graph for publication linkage (KGC) to improve the performance of graph learning methods for entity resolution tasks?

 ## Data Sources